7 Tips to Make Leads Easier for Sales Teams to Close

-Those of us who’ve had our family dinners rudely interrupted by a sales call know how tiresome cold calls can be.
-Even the most experienced sales professionals seldom relish the thought of having to pick up a phone to launch into a pitch with a total stranger.
+Cold calls are tough.
+Getting a call in the middle of family dinner from a salesman is the worst.
+Even the most experienced sales professionals loathe the thought of having to pick up a phone to launch into a pitch with a total stranger on a weeknight.
 No one involved in these transactions enjoys them.

 1. Timing and Targeting are Important